How Do Credit Checks Work?

 Recent payments: Your information on recent payments will be recorded and is made accessible via credit reference agencies.
 So if you have made a recent repayment on time for a financial product, this will improve your credit score or keep it strong and healthy.
 Equally, if you have just missed a repayment and are in arrears, this information will be made available to future lenders.

 Outstanding debts: Any future creditors will be able to see what outstanding debts you have available.
 It is very normal to have loans or credit cards open, especially mortgages, since these can last 10 or 25 years.
 It is the role of the direct payday lenders that you have applied with to determine your affordability and how much you can borrow without falling into default.
-Lenders might be cautious if you have a history of defaults, IVAs or CCJs – but some lenders including The One Stop Money Shop are willing to take a view – see CCJ Loans for more information.
+Lenders might be cautious if you have a history of defaults, IVAs or CCJs – but some lenders including The One Stop Money Shop are willing to take a view – see borrow money with a CCJ for more information.

 How lenders use your credit information